johnpaularthur/spork/README.md

 npm start
 ```

+Now open it in `chrome` at the URL mentioned in your console.

 ## Useage (outside the project)

 The following build build and link spork so you can run it from any directory.
 Do this under the spork directory.